opencv/opencv/modules/video/doc/motion_analysis_and_object_tracking.rst

 .. ocv:pyfunction:: cv2.calcOpticalFlowFarneback(prev, next, pyr_scale, levels, winsize, iterations, poly_n, poly_sigma, flags[, flow]) -> flow

-    :param prevImg: First 8-bit single-channel input image.
+    :param prev: First 8-bit single-channel input image.

-    :param nextImg: Second input image of the same size and the same type as  ``prevImg`` .
+    :param next: Second input image of the same size and the same type as  ``prev`` .

-    :param flow: Computed flow image that has the same size as  ``prevImg``  and type  ``CV_32FC2`` .
+    :param flow: Computed flow image that has the same size as  ``prev``  and type  ``CV_32FC2`` .

-    :param pyrScale: Parameter specifying the image scale (<1) to build pyramids for each image.  ``pyrScale=0.5``  means a classical pyramid, where each next layer is twice smaller than the previous one.
+    :param pyr_scale: Parameter specifying the image scale (<1) to build pyramids for each image.  ``pyr_scale=0.5``  means a classical pyramid, where each next layer is twice smaller than the previous one.

     :param levels: Number of pyramid layers including the initial image.  ``levels=1``  means that no extra layers are created and only the original images are used.